rujula-yete/talbot-analysis/README.md

 First, I found the median value of each pixel from all 5 corrected dark files.
 This code is in `darks_median.ipynb`, with the result as `talbot_darks_medians.fits`

-Then, I subtracted the median dark image from each of the reference corrected spot images.
-This code is in `automated_background_correction.ipynb`, with the resulting 4900 files in `talbot_background_corrected/`
+`script_background_correction.py` - subtracts the median dark image from each of the reference corrected spot images

 ### Spot Detection

-`automated_aperture.ipynb` - the full automated process for spot detection with DAO Starfinder.
+`script_aperture.py` - the full automated process for spot detection with DAO Starfinder.
 Most of this code is adapted from Neil's original code.
-The resulting 4900 csv files are in `talbot_starfinder_full_results/`, with individual demonstrations/explanations of the code in `aperture.ipynb`.
+__may need to change aperture radius if spot size has changed__

 ### Matching

-I used the KDTree nearest neighbors algorithm from scipy to conduct pairwise matching of spots across exposures. `automated_starfinder_full_matching.ipynb` - the full automated matching of the tables from DAO Starfinder, follows the same process as the previous matching code.
-The resulting final array is `starfinder_datacube.npy`.
+`script_starfinder_full_matching.py` - the full automated matching of the tables from DAO Starfinder, results in the final datacube.
+__may need to change distance upper limit if spacing between spots has changed__